 This can also mean checking in on existing, well-performing pieces and ensuring that they continue to rank high in the future.
 Update statistics and modernize the content so it continues to engage the audience and promote your brand.

 You’ve done it.
 You have a one-in-a-million marketing idea that you believe is perfect for your brand.
 But just because you like it doesn’t mean it’s the best way to enhance the customer experience to guide them down the sales funnel.
-This year, customer experience will be the most important brand differentiator, even more so than price and product, when it comes to the consumer’s decision-making process to make a purchase.
+Customer experience is one of the most important brand differentiators when it comes to the consumer’s decision-making process to make a purchase.
 That’s why it’s essential to customize the experience and tailor it specifically to them.

 The customer experience begins when they first interact with a brand, and that’s usually through marketing materials.
-As a marketer, you must always remember that your content needs to engage with the target audiences across channels and devices.
+As a marketer, you must always remember that your content needs to engage with the target audience across channels and devices.
 These communications can create individualized experiences for customers.
 For example, using demographic data, you may utilize your email marketing channel to encourage customers to make a purchase that’s popular among their age group and gender.

 Time and money are a few of any business’s most valuable resources, and for marketers, it’s no different.
-In 2019, marketing budgets in North America fell slightly to an average of 10.5% of company revenue (down from 11.2% a year prior), and it’s likely that COVID-19 has further depleted those reserves.
-As a result of those decreases, marketers for small businesses and large companies alike may feel their creativity is restrained by a budget.
+According to Insider Intelligence, digital marketing budgets worldwide will not grow as robustly over the next 2 years as they expected in their Q1 forecast.
+As a result, marketers for small businesses and large companies alike may feel their creativity is restrained by a budget.